Merzasphor/MWSE/docs/source/lua/type/niTimeController.rst

 niTimeController
 ====================================================================================================

-A pure virtual class.
-It provides the base timing and update functionality for all the Gamebryo animation controllers, and is documented in the animation system documention.
+Controls the timing and update functions for animation controllers.

 Properties
 ----------------------------------------------------------------------------------------------------

 `frequency`_ (`number`_)
     The animation controller's frequency value.
-The frequency is a scaling value to convert from update time units to keyframe time units, if necessary.

 `highKeyFrame`_ (`number`_)
     No description.